A Drug Kingpin Worries Over His Imminent Regicide In 'The Gentlemen'

 The Gentlemen (a right bollocks title, that) feels like an unofficial sequel to Lock, Stock, and Two Smoking Barrels, the low-budget, high-energy 1998 debut that brought Ritchie international acclaim.
 A Shakespearean farce about dealers, thieves, and one self-appointed "Porn King" in grimy London, Lock, Stock was less splattery than the Quentin Tarantino crime comedies that preceded it, but equally drunk on language.
 That one followed young local hoods trying to escape a powerful graybeard mobster.
 The Gentlemen, in turn, focuses on a crazy-rich middle-aged kingpin who fears being deposed by the next generation of sleazebags.

 That would be Mickey, played by Academy Award-winning sentient tanning bed Matthew McConaughey and a formidable array of plaid suits.
-He's angling to sell his marijuana empire to fellow American expat Matthew (an unrecognizable Mark Strong) and spend more time with spouse Rosalind (Michele Dockery), who runs a garage specializing in high-end cars.
+He's angling to sell his marijuana empire to fellow American expat Matthew (an unrecognizable Jeremy Strong) and spend more time with spouse Rosalind (Michele Dockery), who runs a garage specializing in high-end cars.

 Mickey's sales pitch to Matthew gets into the weeds, as it were, about how he has flourished cultivating and distributing his "skunk-a-mola white widow super cheese," and the details of his criminal conspiracy are intriguing and plausible.
 Also, Rosiland isn't sure she wants Mickey to retire, a wrinkle that gives the movie's only significant female character more nuance and agency than you might expect.
-In six seasons of Downton Abbey, she never once got to say, "There's f***ery afoot."
+In six seasons of Downton Abbey, Dockery never once got to say, "There's f***ery afoot."
 Points to Ritchie and his writing partners Ivan Atkinson and Marn Davies for each of these things.
 (I'll be taking several of those points away shortly.)

 As usual with Ritchie, the plot is rigorous and largely circular.
-The filmmaker's kinetic, self-aware way of "laying pipe," as Hugh Grant's scuzzy P.I. character says during his one of his many flights of semi-reliable narration, is the main attraction here, even more than the vibrant cast he's assembled.
+The filmmaker's kinetic, self-aware way of "laying pipe," as Hugh Grant's scuzzy P.I. character says during one of his many flights of semi-reliable narration, is the main attraction here, even more than the vibrant cast he's assembled.
 A few of these players, like Grant and Colin Farrell (sublime as a boxing coach trying to extricate himself from the underworld and instill virtue in his young fighters), have only gotten better in the years since they traded in stardom for blue-chip character actor status.
 Charlie Hunnam, star of Ritchie's 2017 flop King Arthur, is great too, playing Mickey's fastidious lieutenant.
 Henry Golding, a breakout star after Crazy Rich Asians, is a world removed from heartthrob turf as a lean-and-hungry gangster called Dry Eyes.
 His threat to Mickey goes like this: "When a silverback has more silver than back, he best move on before he gets moved on."
 More points!

 You wonder if McConaughey noticed all the intriguing choices his castmates made, because he gives the least compelling performance in the movie by a country mile.
 Not for the first time, his vanity is a problem: Because we sense he is unwilling to allow another actor to have the upper hand not just in the film but in any individual scene, there's just not much suspense about his fate.
 Since we never buy for one second that Mickey might lose, the film's pleasures prove more mechanical than emotional.